isp-cluj/isp-lab-8-2023/README.md

 - "LROP" (Henri Coandă International Airport): 44.5711° N, 26.0858° E, 106 meters altitude

 *Notes*
-- In project 'examples' package and sub-packages you can finde some examples how to work with files, serializable and json.
+- In project 'examples' package and sub-packages you can find some examples how to work with files, serializable and json.
 Package workTruckMonitoring contains a litle bit more complex example but you do not need to implement the application in the same way (no need to have repository, service, etc).
+For this particular case objects are saved as json object but you can use serializable mechanism (see serializableJson and serializableObject exampels);
+- In project 'airways' package you can find a sample implementation of function to calculate distance between 2 geographical points;
+- In project 'airways' package you can find a suggested Waypoint object structure which cane be extended in order to fully implement the application;

 ## Exercise 2 - Use case diagram